PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/3_prod.md

     - **UBOOT_PRODUCTION_CFG**: Affects both U-Boot and Linux Kernel log level messages.
 The possible values are:
         - **silent** (default): Disables both U-Boot and kernel message output.
         - **noconsole**: Disables only U-Boot message output.

+        <span class="notes">Note that `silent` and `noconsole` are mutually exclusive.</span>
-        - **minimal** (default): Disables network booting, fastboot, USB mass storage and device firmware upgrade (DFU) message output.<!--two defaults?--><!--is there a combination of values that gives me all error messages, or is that not something you'll ever do in production?-->
+        - **minimal** (default): Disables network booting, fastboot, USB mass storage and device firmware upgrade (DFU) message output.

-You can set these variables by:<!--does this refer just to log levels, or all the parameters above?
-I saw the password thing in the example, but the --local-conf-data bit comes long after it, so I'm not sure what this text refers to, and what the example script refers to - the script certainly seems to cover everything-->
+    You can set the log level variables by:

         - Manually editing the `local.conf` file inside the BitBake build directory.
 For example: `./build-pico7/machine-imx7d-pico-mbl/mbl-manifest/build-mbl-production/conf/local.conf`.
         - Setting these variables in *one of* your repositories' configuration files:
         - In your `layer.conf` file in your meta layer repository.
         - In your `local.conf` file in your config repository.

           See the help on [creating an example project](../develop-mbl/example-project-based-on-mbed-linux-os.html) for more information on these repositories.
         - Passing the `--local-conf-data STRING` parameter to **build.sh**.

             For example:

             ```
             ./mbl-tools/build/run-me.sh --builddir ./build-pico7 --outputdir ./artifacts-pico7 --root-passwd-file PASSWD_FILE -- --machine imx7d-pico-mbl --branch mbl-os-0.8 --distro mbl-production --local-conf-data "UBOOT_PRODUCTION_CFG=\"noconsole\"\nATF_PRODUCTION_CFG=\"\""
             ```

             <span class="tips">Note that `--local-conf-data` needs to be passed every run.</span>

+# Production image build examples

 The following are examples of build commands to produce development images for supported platforms.